chenjingheng0607/FYP-Code-Switching-Detection-in-Malaysia/README.md

 # FYP-Code-Switching-Detection-in-Malaysia
 FYP project

 This repository contains the source code for a Final Year Project (FYP) on **Code-Switching Detection in Malaysian multilingual text**.
-The project aims to build a system that can identify instances of code-switching between languages commonly used in Malaysia, such as English, Malay, and others.
+The project aims to build a system that can identify instances of code-switching between languages commonly used in Malaysia, such as English, Malay.

 ## Table of Contents